Waboodoo/HTTP-Shortcuts/docs/scripting.md

 <a id="log-event"></a>
 ### Log Event

 The `logEvent` function allows you to log custom events into the Event History (which you'll find by selecting "Trouble Shooting" in the app's main menu).
 This can be used for debugging and troubleshooting.
-Pass an event title as the first parameter and optionally a message with details as the second parameter.
+Pass an event title as the first argument and optionally a message with details as the second argument.

 ```js
 logEvent('Hello World');